StackVista/stackstate-docs/setup/upgrading.md

 ### Upgrade to 4.2.0

-If you have customised or generated configuration, you will need to make the following changes:
+* Changes to the `processmanager.conf` and `processmanager/kafka-topics.conf` files must be manually processed if you are using a customised or generated configuration:
-* added a new argument `topology-events` to the section `processes.kafkaToElasticsearch` of file `processmanager.conf`.
+  * A new argument `topology-events` has been added to the section `processes.kafkaToElasticsearch` of file `processmanager.conf`.
-* added a new section `kafka.topics.sts_topology_events` to file `processmanager/kafka-topics.conf`.
+  * A new section `kafka.topics.sts_topology_events` has been added to file `processmanager/kafka-topics.conf`.

 ### Upgrade to 4.1.0